 By default, users can sign-in to the site immediately after successful registration.
 However, you can also use the Registration requires email confirmation and Registration requires administrator’s approval options, which can be enabled in Settings -> Security & Membership.
 By enabling these options, you can include additional steps in the registration procedure.

 If this option is checked, newly registered users will receive a confirmation email to the email address specified during registration.
 This email contains a confirmation link that the user has to click, in order to activate the account.
 The email is based on the Membership - Registration confirmation email template.

-After clicking the link, the user is redirected to the page specified in one of the following settings:
+After clicking the link, the user is redirected to the page specified in one of the following ways:

-- the E-mail confirmation page property of the web part used for registration.
+- the Email confirmation page property of the web part used for registration.
 If set, the registration web part’s property overrides the setting.

 By default, the ~/CMSPages/Dialogs/UserRegistration.aspx page is used.